 Locating the Source of the Leak

 Locating the source of a leak can be challenging since water travels downhill.
 Therefore, the actual location of the leak may be above where you see the problem inside.
-In addition, locating a leak on your roof can be hazardous, particularly if your roof structure has been compromised due to moisture.
+Additionally, locating a leak on your roof can be hazardous, particularly if moisture has compromised your roof structure.

 If you are able to inspect your commercial roof, look for areas that are damaged or darker than the rest of the roof.
 Depending on how long the damage has been there to let moisture in, there may even be mold growth.